dominique-mueller/json-bundler/README.md

 long.

-Meet the **json-bundler**, a NodeJS-based command line tool, enabling you to place multiple JSON files in multiple places - and bundle them together intelligently. *This allows you, for instance, to place your i18n files directly next to your component implementations, or to reference JSON files published within a npm library.*
+Meet the **json-bundler**, a NodeJS-based command line tool, enabling you to place multiple JSON files in multiple places - and bundle them together intelligently.
+For istance, this allows you to place your i18n files directly next to your component implementations, or to reference JSON files published within a npm library.

 ![JSON Bundler Preview](/docs/preview.png?raw=true)